 TO: Administrative File: CAG-00431R

-The Centers for Medicare & Medicaid Services (CMS) is proposing to remove the national coverage determination (NCD) at § 220.6.20, ending coverage with evidence development (CED) for positron emission tomography (PET) beta amyloid imaging and permitting Medicare coverage determinations for PET beta amyloid imaging to be made by the Medicare Administrative Contractors (MACs) under § 1862(a)(1)(A) of the Social Security Act (the Act).
+The Centers for Medicare & Medicaid Services (CMS) is removing the national coverage determination (NCD) at § 220.6.20, ending coverage with evidence development (CED) for positron emission tomography (PET) beta amyloid imaging and permitting Medicare coverage determinations for PET beta amyloid imaging to be made by the Medicare Administrative Contractors (MACs) under § 1862(a)(1)(A) of the Social Security Act (the Act).

 Throughout this document we use numerous acronyms, some of which are not defined as they are presented in direct quotations.
 Please find below a list of these acronyms and corresponding full terminology:

 Aβ – Amyloid-beta, used interchangeably with beta amyloid